School of Art

 (in collaboration with Structuring Strategies and The Queer Artist Collective)

 Katherine Bradford (born 1942, New York City) is an American artist, primarily abstract painter.
 She attended Bryn Mawr College and holds and MFA from SUNY Purchase.
 Her work is held in the collections of the Metropolitan Museum of Art, the Brooklyn Museum of Art, the Portland Art Museum (Maine), and the Farnsworth Museum (Maine).
 She lives in New York City and has a painting studio in Williamsburg, Brooklyn.She is on the graduate MFA faculty at the Pennsylvania Academy of the Fine Arts in Philadelphia, and teaches a course on non traditional painting at The Fashion Institute of Technology.
 In 2009 she was a resident faculty at the Skowhegan School of Painting and Sculpture in Maine.
-Her work is represented by the Edward Thorp Gallery in New York City.
 She was awarded a Guggenheim Fellowship in 2011 and was a recipient of a Joan Mitchell Foundation Grant in 2012.She is the mother of writer and filmmaker Arthur Bradford and of the intellectual property lawyer Laura Bradford.
+Her most recent solo show was at CANADA in New York from January to February of this year.